Pauciello, Scott - Social Studies

 8th Grade: Students will learn about the "nuts and bolts" of the U.S. Constitution, how the document itself is organized, and what each section states about our federal government structure.

-Week Three-September 27, 2024
+Week Three: September 27, 2024

 5th Grade - The young ladies of the 5th grade are continuing our unit of study on the first humans in North/South America.
 There are two theories at play here.
 One is that people crossed a land bridge between Siberia and Alaska, which was exposed because it was an ice age.
-The large glaciers that covered much of North America were locked in water that would have otherwise been in the oceans.
+The large glaciers that covered much of North America were locked in water that would otherwise have been in the oceans.
 Essentially, it is the OPPOSITE of modern-day climate change.
 However, it would stand to reason that the oldest archaeological finds of the first Americans would work from north to south.
 However, the oldest known human archaeological site is in Peru, thousands of miles further south than the second-oldest site in Clovis, New Mexico.
 This lends itself to humans crossing the ocean and eventually landing and settling in South America and modern-day Peru.
 We will explore this more next week.

-6th Grade - This week, we continued our unit of study on the earliest known humans by focusing on the different epochs (periods of time) in human history and the significant advances of humans during each of those different epochs.
+6th Grade - This week, we continued our unit of study on the earliest known humans by focusing on the different epochs (periods of time) in human history and the significant advances of humans during each of those epochs.
 We also explored Stonehenge in England through a WebQuest.
 Students were asked to use links embedded in the assignment that provided them with videos and writings to give more information on the Stonehenge site and why it was a significant advancement for humans thousands of years ago.
-Next week, we will focus on the Agricultural Revolution, where humans started to stay in one spot and farm the food they needed, which completely changed the world forever.
+Next week, we will focus on the Agricultural Revolution, when humans started to stay in one spot and farm the food they needed, which completely changed the world forever.
 Now, humans could grow their food in addition to hunting and gathering food, as had been done for most of human history before this revolution started.

 7th Grade - This week, we focused on the beginning stages of the Revolutionary War.
 We focused this week on the Boston Massacre and how bias played a role in the depiction of the event visually and via oral and written accounts.
 This lesson is an excellent way for students to understand better the general concept of bias and political propaganda and how it can sway a person's opinion, regardless of whether the information is accurate.
 Next week, we will discuss the different motivations people in the colonies had for choosing sides in this growing revolution.
 Why would some people stay loyal to the crown while others were advocating and willing to fight for freedom from British oppression?
 Some people remained neutral and did not want to be involved in this situation at all.
 We will examine different examples of people's motivations for choosing sides before the outbreak of war.
-Next week, we will discuss The Sons of Liberty group and their tactics to sway colonists' opinions about the break from England towards the American side.
+Next week, we will discuss the Sons of Liberty group and their tactics to sway colonists' opinions about the break from England towards the American side.

-8th GradeThis week, we finalized our unit of study on the political philosophies that influenced the Founders when they created our Constitution.
-We had a test on the philosophers on Friday, 9/27, and everyone did very well in it.
+8th Grade—This week, we finalized our unit of study on the political philosophies that influenced the Founders when they created our Constitution.
+We had a test on the philosophers on Friday, 9/26, and everyone did very well on it.
 Sometime this week, we will play an outdoor game called Electoral College basketball.
 This is a game in which students must make baskets for electoral college "points" to get to the magic number of 270 electoral college votes to win the game (presidency).
-The points are awarded by shooting a shot close by a small circle with the picture of a state on it and the corresponding electoral votes that the state has.
+The points are awarded by shooting a shot close to a small circle with the picture of a state on it and the corresponding electoral votes that the state has.
 If they make the basket, they get all the electoral college votes.
 If they miss, the other team can shoot to win those votes, or they can choose to shoot from another state for that state's electoral college votes.
 The difficulty of the shots is based on the importance of the state.
 Swing states are the hardest baskets to make.

-Week Two-Sept.
+Week Two: Sept.
 20, 2024

 5th Grade - The young ladies of the 5th grade started our unit of study on the first humans in North/South America.
 There are two theories at play here.
-One is that people crossed a land bridge between Siberia and Alaska, which was exposed because it was an ice age.
-The large glaciers that covered much of North America were locked in water that would have otherwise been in the oceans.
+One is that people crossed a land bridge between Siberia and Alaska, which was exposed because it was the ice age.
+The large glaciers that covered much of North America were locked in water that would otherwise have been in the oceans.
 Essentially, it is the OPPOSITE of modern-day climate change.
 However, it would stand to reason that the oldest archaeological finds of the first Americans would work from north to south.
 However, the oldest known human archaeological site is in Peru, thousands of miles further south than the second-oldest site in Clovis, New Mexico.
 This lends itself to humans crossing the ocean and eventually landing and settling in South America and modern-day Peru.
 We will explore this more next week.

-6th Grade - This week, we continued our unit of study on the earliest known humans by focusing on the different epochs (periods of time) in human history and the significant advances of humans during each of those different epochs.
+6th Grade - This week, we continued our unit of study on the earliest known humans by focusing on the different epochs (periods of time) in human history and the significant advances of humans during each of those epochs.
 Next week, we will explore Stonehenge in England through a WebQuest.
-This is where we will use links embedded in the assignment that will provide students with videos and writings to provide further information on the Stonehenge site and why it was a major advancement for humans thousands of years ago.
+This is where we will use links embedded in the assignment that will provide students with videos and writings to provide further information on the Stonehenge site and why it was a significant advancement for humans thousands of years ago.

 *Don't Hesitate to Contact Me with Any Questions About Assignments or Other School Activities.
 Email Is Best, and the Email Address Again Is Spauciello@avonschool.com